 5. Steer Clear of Early Retirement Mistakes

 Early retirement is a good decision, indeed.
-However, retiring too soon can have serious consequences for your finances.
+However, retiring too soon can have serious consequences for your finances is one of the biggest retirement mistake.
 Early retirement often leads to lower Social Security benefits due to reduced lifetime earnings.
 Plus, it requires more assets to cover essential expenses, inflation, and health care costs before Medicare eligibility at age 65.
 To avoid this pitfall, collaborate closely with your financial advisor to receive tailored recommendations and review your portfolio.
 Furthermore, use our Retirement Planning calculator to estimate how long your funds will last, ensuring your retirement plans stay on track and aligned with your goals.

 Conclusion